ReZeroE/StarRail/README.md

 ## Usage

-**Note: The module is currently still in an early stage of development and many intended features for this package is yet to be implemented.
+**Note: The module is currently still in an early stage of development and many intended features for this package are yet to be implemented.
 Please refer to the [CHANGELOG.md](https://github.com/ReZeroE/StarRail/blob/dev/CHANGELOG.md) for any recent updates.**

 ### 1. User-Interface